MariaFlyAway/Project2_FYS-STK3155/README.md

 # Project 2 FYS-STK3155

 ## Description
-This project aims to find the best fit for the Franke function using a neural net and various gradient descent methods, as well as classifying benign and malignant tumors from the Wisconsin breast cancer dataset using a neural net and logistic regression.
+This project aims to find the best fit for simple polynomials and the Franke function using a neural net and various gradient descent methods, as well as classifying benign and malignant tumors from the Wisconsin breast cancer dataset using a neural net and logistic regression.

 ## Project Structure
 The project is organized into several directories.